Light & Wonder: Subsidiaries

 Wholly owned subsidiaries of Light & Wonder include The Global Draw, Barcrest, Bally Technologies, WMS Industries, MDI Entertainment, LLC, and NYX Gaming Group Limited.

 In 2006, the company acquired the lottery operations of the Swedish firm EssNet, as well as The Global Draw which provides server-based gambling machines to betting shops in the UK.
 Another UK-based gaming company Barcrest was acquired from IGT in 2010.
 Barcrest is the owner of Deal Games and a producer of betting and gambling terminals.

 In October 2013, the company bought WMS Industries, the third largest manufacturer of slot machines, for $1.5 billion.
 Scientific Games later acquired another slot machine maker, Bally Technologies, in November 2014, for $3.3 billion plus $1.8 billion in assumed debt.

 In 2016, the company acquired DEQ Systems, a Canadian table-game maker.
 The mobile bingo app maker Spicerack Media Inc. was acquired in April 2017 to expand the Scientific Games social gaming division.
 Scientific Games also announced the $631 million acquisition of NYX Gaming Group Limited in September 2017.
 When NYX acquisition was completed, the company gained the sports-betting platform OpenBet which handles about 80% of all sports betting in the UK as of 2018.
 In November 2021, SG acquired Authentic Gaming, a provider of live streaming casino games.

 In May 2022, after previously reaching an exclusive distribution agreement with the company in Europe and North America, Light and Wonder acquired Playzido.

+In February 2025, the company acquired Grover Gaming, a charitable gambling business, which operates in five states allowing charitable organizations to benefit from the sale of pull tabs.